-Graduate students may be eligible to register part-time in their last semester if the number of credits needed to complete the program is less than a full-time load.
+Full-time graduate students may be eligible to register part-time in their last semester if the number of credits needed to complete the program is less than a full-time load.
 If part-time enrollment is authorized for this reason, the student MUST graduate at the end of that particular term.